adamjoyce/hackerrank-solutions/README.md

 - My depth first search function takes the current and previous x and y coordinates.
 - It cycles through the four possible moves discerning their eligibility i.e. if each cell is within the forest bounds, if the new cell is not the previous one, and if it is not blocked.
 - If the above is true for a cell I recursively call depth first search on it to check if that cell has a valid path moving forward.
-- Once all four cells have been evaluated if their are multiple paths moving forward I increment the number of moves taken.
+- Once all four cells have been evaluated if there are multiple paths moving forward I increment the number of moves taken.
 - This depth first search function will search through the grid eventually finding the the portkey having stored the number of moves taken to reach it.
-- It is then a simple case of evaluating is this result matches Ron's guess and printing the appropriate text.
+- It is then a simple case of evaluating if this result matches Ron's guess and printing the appropriate text.

 ##Cut the Tree
-- I begin by storing the sum of all of the on all the vertices in the entire tree.
+- I begin by storing the sum of all of the weights on all the vertices in the entire tree.
 - By cycling through each node of the tree and calling my depth first search algorithm I am able to calculate the weights of all the sub-trees.
 - This means that I can then remove edges and easily calculate the weight difference between the two.
-- It is then a simiple case of sorting the results and printing the lowest difference value.
+- It is then a simple case of sorting the results and printing the lowest difference value.

 ##Missing Numbers